If you are planning your next holiday and are considering a trip to Thailand for the first time, you may be feeling a little anxious.

 - Budget: We recommend the Phi Phi Paradise Hostel or the Paradise Pearl Bungalows.

 1b) Koh Yao Noi (For Seclusion and Peace)

 If you want to really escape Phuket to an island that will give you the feeling that you are in a hidden paradise, then head to Koh Yao Noi.

-This island doesn't give you any of the cultural experiences.
+This island doesn't give you any cultural experiences.
 It is tiny.
-It is really for anyone who wants to be a in a beautiful place, small in size, quiet, and with great day trip offerings.
+It is really for anyone who wants to be in a beautiful place, small in size, quiet, and with great day trip offerings.

 – How to Get to Koh Yao Noi

 In order to get to Koh Yao Noi, you will need to take a speedboat from Phuket.
 Check with the resort you are staying with to see if they include transfers if you wish to stay a few nights.